jlfang/Curiotas/README.md

 # Curiotas
-# This file is designed to upload practice Project of mine.
+# This repository is designed to upload practice Project of mine.